nfroze/Project-1-CI-CD-Pipeline-Security/README.md

-# 🛠️ Project 1: CI/CD Pipeline Security
+# 🛠️ Project 1: Secure CI/CD

 ## 1. Overview 🚀
 This project demonstrates how to **secure a CI/CD pipeline** for a Node.js application by integrating **automated security checks**: